In the Museum and Beyond

 Visit seven days a week and enjoy special events by joining our Friends programme.

-JOIN USWhat’s On for history fans
+JOIN USWhat’s On at Cambridge Museum

 There’s always something happening at Cambridge Museum from fascinating talks and local history displays to special community events.
 Come along, discover stories from our past, and connect with people who care about keeping our heritage alive.